virtualsecureplatform/virtualsecureplatform.github.io/index.md

-Virtual Secure Platform (VSP) provides an enough toolchain to run encrypted C programs without decryption.
+Virtual Secure Platform (VSP) provides a toolchain to run encrypted C programs without decryption.

 VSP is the first comprehensive platform